-- Keep LIPO batteries out of reach of children or pets.
+- Keep lithium batteries out of reach of children or pets.

-- ALWAYS visually inspect LiPo battery for any damaged leads, connectors, shrink wrap, swelling of cells, or other irregularities before charging or using.
+- ALWAYS visually inspect lithium batteries for any damaged leads, connectors, shrink wrap, swelling of cells, or other irregularities before charging or using.

 - Do NOT use if you find any of the above issues with your pack.